-CMCO 343 Sound Design
+CMCO 343 Sound Design (3)

-CMCO 344 Studio Sound Recording
+CMCO 344 Studio Sound Recording (3)

-Electives:
+Electives (12 hours):

-CMCO 233 Contemporary Christian Songwriting and Producing
+CMCO 233 Contemporary Christian Songwriting and Producing (3)

-CMCO 481 Advanced Production Workshop I
+CMCO 481 Advanced Production Workshop I (3)

-CMCO 482 Advanced Production Workshop II
+CMCO 482 Advanced Production Workshop II (3)

-MUSI 110 Understanding Jazz
+MUSI 110 Understanding Jazz (2)

-MUSI 180 Introduction to Music Technology
+MUSI 180 Introduction to Music Technology (2)

-THEA 330 Stage Lighting and Sound
+THEA 330 Stage Lighting and Sound (3)

+-- OR -

-OR -- up to 16 credits of coursework at the Contemporary Music Center Program in Martha's Vineyard.
+Up to 16 semester hours of coursework at the Contemporary Music Center Program in Martha's Vineyard.

-Film Studies Concentration
+Film Studies

 Although the lines between video and film are blurring more and more with each passing year, this concentration is designed to allow those who prefer working with film to gain experience working with 8mm and/or 16mm film.
-Students in the film studies concentration must complete 18 hours of classes including:

-Either 15 hours of course work at the Los Angeles Film Studies Center or:

-CMCO 320 Dramatic Scriptwriting

-CMCO 430 Producing and Directing Video

-CMCO 475 Field Experience

-CMCO 495 Special Study

-NWFC\ Cinematography

-NWFC\ Intermediate Cinematography

-NWFC\ Optical Printing

-\These hands-on courses, to be taken at the Northwest Film Center, allow students to utilize film format.

-Journalism Concentration

-The journalism concentration encompasses writing, editing, and producing material for print, radio, television, and Internet news media, as well as opportunities for documentary video production.
-Students in the journalism concentration must complete 18 hours of classes, including:

-Required:
+Required (15 hours):